phcollignon/nfs-server-minikube/README.md

  ```
  By default, the NFS share is mounted with a volume in a `/var/nfs` directory on your host.

- 3. Add the `nfs-server` container to minikube docker network :
+ 3. Add the `nfs-server` container to the minikube docker network :
 ```
 docker network connect minikube nfs-server
 ```